N3RDIUM/MiniCam/README.md

 # MiniCam
-Turn your webcam/phone into an astrophotography camera!
+Turn your webcam into an astrophotography camera!